MetaMask/core/docs/contributing.md

 4. **"Squash & Merge" the release.**

    This step triggers the [`publish-release` GitHub action](https://github.com/MetaMask/action-publish-release) workflow to tag the final release commit and publish the release on GitHub.

+   Pay attention to the box you see when you press the green button and ensure that the final name of the commit follows the pattern "Release \<new version\>".

 5. **Publish the release on NPM.**